CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 ## Are CSC Sensitive Data services suitable for any research project?
 The services have been designed to support a wide range of use cases from any research field (social science and humanities, life sciences, engineering, etc.).
-Don't hesitate to contact us to figure out how the Sensitive Data services / platform can be customized to support research project.
+Don't hesitate to contact us to figure out how the Sensitive Data services/platform can be customized to support your research.
+Briefly,

-* SD Connect: you can store up to 200 TB of data for the active duration of your project.
+* with SD Connect: you can store up to 200 TB of data for the active phases of your project.
 If your project requires larger storage space, contact us at servicedesk@csc.fi.

-* SD Desktop: you can use this service from carry out statistical analysis to machine learning.
+* with SD Desktop, you can access a set of pre-built secure cloud computing environments via the public internet.
+You can carry out simple statistical analysis or complex computing in your private workspace.
+Once the analysis is finalized, you can quickly delete the Desktop.

-* SD Submit: you can publish under control access any data up to 200 TB.
+*  with SD Submit you can publish under control access any data up to 200 TB.
 If your project requires larger storage space, contact us at servicedesk@csc.fi.

-## I am not an expert on cloud services and computing, where should I start?
+## I am not an expert on cloud services and computing; where should I start?
 Get in touch with us.
-We can point out the correct documentationand and discuss in details your needs.
+We can point out the correct documentation and discuss your needs in detail.
 Write at servicedesk@csc.fi (email subject: Sensitive Data).

 ## What type of data can I process using the services?
-The data can be stored in SD Connect, analyzed in SD Desktop, and published via SD Submit in any format: simple text or spreadsheet files, complex genetic datasets, video files, and images.
+The data can be stored in SD Connect, analyzed in SD Desktop, and published via SD Submit in any format: simple text or spreadsheet files, complex genetic datasets, video or audio files, and images.

 ## Do you provide a backup service?
 There is no backup service available for SD Connect (storage and share) and SD Desktop (compute).
 However, SD Connect uses an object storage system that is fails to tolerate disk breaks.
 SD Submit (publish) will always maintain a second copy of the stored data.